christopherbecker/simple-grid/README.md

 # Simple-grid
 A simple grid using flex.
-This system use a 10 column layout.
+This grid uses a 10 column layout.

 Simple-grid is straighforward to use and **lightweight**, only **1.4kb**.